Working with Evaluators

 )

-Referencing Evaluators (Custom Evaluator Example)
+Referencing Evaluators (Judge Evaluator Example)

 is_polite_evaluator = client.remote_evaluator(